Austrian Science Fund (FWF)

 More than 1,500 researchers work in 15 different research institutes of TÜBİTAK where contract research as well as targeted and nation-wide research is conducted.

 Engineering and Physical Sciences Research Council (EPSRC)

+Part of UK Research and Innovation.
 An organisation of around 250 staff, drawn mainly from business and with a head office in Swindon.
 Working with people, companies and partner organisations to find and drive the science and technology innovations that will grow the economy.